 Network call performance

-The two events that Pulse for mobile will log are the performance of network and api calls and view loads.
+The two events that RUM for mobile will log are the performance of network and API calls and view loads.
 Below is an example of some network calls:

 Next to each network call, you can see the number of times it’s been requested from your mobile application, the number of sessions and end users, and the average performance of the call.
-This table is ordered, so straight away you’ll see the slowest network call which helps prioritize what to improve next.
-This could mean for example that a database query is too slow and needs evaluating.
+The slowest network call is listed first in the table, so straight away you’ll see the slowest network call.
+Slow calls could mean, for example, that a database query is too slow and needs evaluating.

-‘Slowest views’ displays the number of times each view has been visited and the performance of loading each view, ordered by the slowest one.
+‘Slowest views’ displays the number of times each view is visited and the performance of each view, ordered by the slowest.
 In the example below, you can see the view ‘DataViewController’ is performing poorly:

 Load time distribution

-The data along this graph is split into three percentiles.
-The first 10% fastest performance values get displayed as green and the slowest 10% performance values are red.
-The remaining 80% average performance times are grey which are the main values to focus on.
-If the red and grey values are far apart, then the slowest values can be considered as outliers and perhaps less important to look into.
-If the red and grey values are both high, then you’ve got a performance issue that could be affecting the vast majority of your end users.
-Ideally you want all values to be as low as possible.
+The graph splits the data into three percentiles.
+The green peaks show the first 10% fastest performance values, while the red displays the 10% slowest.
+The remaining 80% average performance times are gray.
+If the red and gray values are far apart, then the slowest values are probably outliers and less important.
+If the red and gray values are both high, then you’ve got a performance issue that is affecting your users.
+Ideally, you want all values to be as low as possible.

 How is your mobile application performing?

-This has been a quick look into the main performance data that Pulse for mobile reveals about your mobile application.
+Today, we’ve taken a quick look into the performance data Real User Monitoring for mobile reveals about your mobile application.
 Monitoring mobile application performance metrics can help make your mobile application more successful.
-As you navigate around your Pulse for mobile dashboard, you’ll see performance metrics displayed elsewhere too, such as when listing the most frequently visited views, or when drilling down into individual sessions.
+As you navigate around the Real User Monitoring for mobile dashboard, you’ll see performance metrics displayed elsewhere too, such as when listing the most frequently visited views, or when drilling down into individual sessions.

-If you’d like to know more about how to make your mobile application more successful, sign up for a free 30 day trial of Pulse Real User Monitoring.
+If you’d like to know more about how to make your mobile application more successful, sign up for a free 14 day trial of Real User Monitoring.
 You’ll get instant insights into how your end users are navigating and using your mobile application.